-Term Meaning Act Local Government Act 1995.
-Administration Employees of the local government, headed by the Chief Executive Officer.
-Chief Executive Officer (CEO) The most senior officer in the administration.
+Local Government Act 1995.
+Act Administration Local Employees of the local government, headed by the Chief Executive Officer.
+The institution consisting of the gGovernment Mayor, elected memberElected MemberElected Members, Councillors, CEO and employees of a Council.
+Local Government Act 1995.
+Act Chief Executive Officer The most senior officer in the administration.
+He or she (CEO)Administration is directly accountable to the Council.
+The employed staffEmployees of the Llocal Ggovernment, headed by the Chief Executive Officer.
+Community Chief The entire population of the City of Joondalup.
+It could Executive Officer (CEO) be extended to those who work in, or visit the area for recreational or similar reasons.
+The most senior officer in the administration.
 He or she is directly accountable to the Council.
-Community The entire population of the City of Joondalup.
+Council Community The Elected Members sitting formally as a Council under the Local Government Act 1995.
+The entire population of the City of Joondalup.
 It could be extended to those who work in, or visit the area for recreational or similar reasons.
-Council The Elected Members sitting formally as a Council under the Local Government Act 1995.
 Councillor An individual elected representative of a local government, but does not include the Mayor.
-Council Committee A formal committee of the Council established under legislation.
+Stakeholders Individuals and organisations that have an impact on the strategic direction and decision-making processes of the City of Joondalup.
+Council A formal committee of the Council established under legislation.
+The EeElected MmMembers sitting formally Committee Council as a Council under the Local Government Act 1995.
 Council Meeting The Elected Members meeting formally in accordance with legislation.
 Directors The senior positions in the organisation directly responsible to the CEO.
 They are classified as senior employees under the Local Government Act 1995.
-Elected Member An elected representative of the local government.
-Employee An employee of the Council including casual or contract employees.
-Local Government Act 1995 The Local Government Act 1995 and amendments or regulations.
-Mayor A person elected by the community to hold the position as the elected leader of the local government for a term as specified by the Local Government Act 1995.
-Stakeholders Individuals and organisations that have an impact on the strategic direction and decision-making processes of the City of Joondalup.
-Strategic Financial Plan Long-term financial plan summarising the financial impacts of the objectives and strategies in the Strategic Plan.
-Strategic Plan An overarching plan that provides direction for all activities and guides the development and provision of the City's services and programs.
+An elected representative of the local government.
+Elected Member Employee An employee of the Council including casual or contract employees.
+Local Government Act The Local Government Act 1995 and amendments or 1995 regulations.
+Mayor A person elected by the community to hold the position as the elected leader of the local government for a term